 - Designed for practitioners, relationship managers, risk specialists and everyone who needs to understand third party risk management

 - Created by Linda Tuck Chapman, advisor, educator, author and expert, based on her book, Third Party Risk Management: Driving Enterprise Value (published by the RMA)

-At the end of the course, a Certified Third Party Risk Management Professional will graduate with confidence and have a working knowledge of:
+At the end of the program, a Certified Third Party Risk Management Professional will graduate with confidence and have a working knowledge of:

 - Best and emerging practices in third party risk and lifecycle management

 - The principles of enterprise, operational and third party risk management and how to align specific tools, processes and controls